how to increase the rent by serving a section 13 notice

 Find Out More

-Once you have filled out Form 4, you will need to serve it to the tenant.
+Once you have filled out a Form 4, you will need to serve it on the tenant.

 If the tenant accepts the proposed rent increase, they simply need to pay the new amount on the next rent day.

-If they do nothing then the rent increase is deemed to be agreed by both parties.
-In this case, the rent will be payable from the beginning of the next rental period.
+If they do nothing then the rent increase is deemed to be agreed by both parties, and the rent will be payable from the beginning of the next rental period.

-The tenant can challenge the rent increase.
-This is done by referring the increase to the first-tier tribunal (also known as the Property Chamber), which handles disputes over property and land.
-The tenant must do this before the starting date of the proposed new rent.
+The tenant can challenge the rent increase by referring it to the first-tier tribunal (also known as the Property Chamber), which resolves disputes concerning property and land.
+This action must be taken before the proposed new rent’s starting date.

 OpenRent can keep a record of all payments made and chase tenants if they go into arrears on your behalf.